-This species is known under a variety of common names and off the west coast of North America is more commonly known as Pacific sardine, Monterrey sardine or Californian sardine.
+This species is known under a variety of common names.
+Off the West coast of North America the species is more commonly known as the Pacific sardine, Monterrey sardine or Californian sardine.

-3 subpopulations are found off the west coast of North America: northern Baja California to Alaska; central and southern Baja California and the Gulf of California.
-The fishery is mainly concentrated on the northern and Gulf of California subpopulations.
+Three subpopulations are found off the West coast of North America (FAO 67, 77): Northern Baja California to Alaska (FAO 67); Central and Southern Baja California and the Gulf of California (FAO 77).
+The fishery and this assessment is mainly concentrated on the Northern and Gulf of California subpopulations (Figure 1).

-Both the northern and Gulf of California subpopulations are subject to species-specific management and are therefore assessed under clause C of this report.
+Both the Northern and Gulf of California subpopulations are subject to species-specific management and are therefore assessed under clause C of this report.
 In both subpopulations fishery removals are included in the stock assessment process.
-The northern subpopulation is considered, in its most recent stock assessment, to have a biomass below the proxy limit reference point and removals from the fishery are not considered negligible.
-Management advice for the northern population for the 2017-18 fishing season is zero catch (Hill, K.T. et al 2017).
+The Northern subpopulation is considered, in its most recent stock assessment, to have a biomass below proxy limit reference point and removals from the fishery are not considered negligible.
+Management advice for the northern population for the 2017 and 2018 fishing season was zero catch.
 This subpopulation fails clause C.

-The Gulf of California subpopulation is considered, in its most recent stock assessment, to have a biomass above the limit proxy reference point so the subpopulation passes clause C.
+The Gulf of California subpopulation is considered, in its most recent stock assessment, to have a biomass above limit proxy reference point so the subpopulation passes clause C.

-Japanese pilchard is classed as of least concern on the IUCN Red List of Threatened Species and is not listed on CITES (http://www.iucnredlist.org/details/184056/0; date of assessment: April, 2008).
+Japanese /South American Pilchard (Sardinops sagax) is classed as of least concern on the IUCN Red List of Threatened Species and is not listed on the CITES list of endangered species (accessed 13.05.19).

-The Gulf of California subpopulation of Sardinops sagax in FAO 67, 77 is recommended for approval as by-product material under the IFFO RS Standard.
-The northern subpopulation of Sardinops sagax is not recommended for approval
+The Gulf of California subpopulation of Sardinops sagax in the assessment area is recommended for approval as by-product material under the IFFO RS Standard.
+The Northern subpopulation of Sardinops sagax is not recommended for approval.